W W W . S H E L L E Y L E A C H . C O M

 Although most of my time was spent on the Mazinaw side of Bon Echo Provincial park there are in fact two sides to the park, Bon Echo features: Mazinaw Lake, Bon Echo Lake, Abes Lake, Essens lake, and Joeperry Lake, alongside numerous trails leading to smaller bodies of water and lakes.
 I spent some time in these areas of the park, Bon Echo Lake is a smaller lake within Bon Echo, all the campsites at Bon Echo lake are Cabin Rentals.

 As you go beyond this to the other sites on this side of the park the areas get more distant and rugged from that of Mazinaw Lake.
 Exploring these less-traveled areas deepened my appreciation for the entire park, highlighting the balance between its popular attractions and the serene, untamed beauty of its wilderness.
+This side of the park is approx.18,000 acres of the over 20,000 acres Bon Echo Protects.
 In 2022, a storm called a "derecho" devastated this area of the park, characterized by widespread, long-lived winds from rapidly moving thunderstorms, producing winds exceeding 100 km/h (62 mph) and altering landscapes.

 This experience deepened my connection to Bon Echo, reminding me that beauty often lies in the unexpected nature of its weathering.
 As I traveled through this area, for reasons I could not explain, I actually felt closer to nature.
 You can find a blog I wrote on this here artists-journal/f/seeing-bon-echo